inkognitro/oas-tszod-gen/README.md

 It is usually the most inner implementation of an onion bootstrapped request handler object and uses the built-in [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API).

-This request handler implementation requires a custom `stringifyQueryParams` function to convert an object of type `QueryParams` into a `string`.
+This request handler implementation requires custom functions for `decoding` and `encoding` data from and to query string format.
 At time of writing this, the [qs](https://www.npmjs.com/package/qs) package is the most commonly used library for such tasks and therefore recommended.
-Creating a FetchApiRequestHandler instance comes with the following two steps.
+Creating a FetchApiRequestHandler instance comes with the following two steps:

 Install the [qs](https://www.npmjs.com/package/qs) library like so:
 ```